BreLeigh/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+-The differences between `.map`, `.reduce` and `.filter` are `.map`, . `.filter` return a new array, while `.reduce` only returns a single value.
+`.map` is used when you are converting data.
+`.filter` is used to filter out data based on if it is true or not.
+`.reduce` is can be used for anything to return a single value.

 2. Explain the difference between a callback and a higher order function.

+-The difference between a callback and a higher order function is that, a callback function is a function that is passed into another function as an argument.
+Whereas a higher order function is a function that receives other functions.

 3. Explain what a closure is.

+-A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function.

 4. Describe the four principles of the 'this' keyword.

+- The four principles of the 'this' keyword are:
+- Window binding - if we haven't given 'this' any context it will return the window, the global object in node or undefined in strict mode.
+- Implicit binding - Applies to objects with methods.
+When the function (method) is invoked, look the the left of the dot, that's what 'this' refers to.
+- Explicit binding - we tell a function what the 'this' keyword should be using .call, .apply or .bind.
+Call will immediately invoke the function and you pass in your arguments 1 by 1.
+Apply will immediately invoke the function and you pass in your arguments as an array.
+Bind you pass in your arguments 1 by 1, but it will not immediately invoke the function, instead it returns a brand new function that can be invoked later.
+- New binding - When a function is invoked with a new keyword the this keyword inside that function is bound to the new object being constructed.
+When a function is invoked as a constructor function using the new keyword, this points to the new object that’s created

 5. Why do we need super() in an extended class?

+- You need supper() in an extended class, when you are adding parameters to the child from the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.